Credits & Grading

 Grievances Related to Academic Accommodations for Students Registered with Disability Services

 Students with disabilities who believe they have received inappropriate treatment or inadequate service from the University pertaining to their granted accommodations have the right to file a grievance with Director of Disability Services.
-The grievance must be submitted in writing to email@example.com should include a detailed description of the inappropriate or inadequate service and supporting documentation (when appropriate).
+The grievance must be submitted in writing to The Office of Disability Services and should include a detailed description of the inappropriate or inadequate service and supporting documentation (when appropriate).
 Students with disabilities must indicate the resolution they are seeking.

-Students with disabilities who are unsatisfied with the response from the Director of Disability Services may submit an appeal within 5 business days to the ADA Coordinator, Dr. Ann Coyne, Dean of Students, Student Affairs Office, 12th floor 73 Tremont Street, Boston, MA 02108,617-573-8239, TDD:617-557-4875 or firstname.lastname@example.org.
+Students with disabilities who are unsatisfied with the response from the Director of Disability Services may submit an appeal within 5 business days to the ADA Coordinator, Dr. Ann Coyne, Vice President for Student Affairs & Dean of Students, Student Affairs Office, 12th floor 73 Tremont Street, Boston, MA 02108, 617-573-8239, TDD:617-557-4875 or by email.
 Students with disabilities must state the resolution they are seeking.
 The decision of the appeal by the Dean of Students is final.

 Grievances Related to Students Enrolled in an Online Program